sixro/vim-java-maven/README.md

 This is a vim plugin I am trying to create.
 It has an old story and I do not maintain it actively.
 The reason is that I cannot have the same experience I have at the moment with others IDE.
-Anyway I live it here as a learning process for someone who wants to understand how I made something (DISCLAIMER: probably I made it wrong :D).
+Anyway I leave it here as a learning process for someone who wants to understand how I made something (DISCLAIMER: probably I made it wrong :D).

 **WARNING**: it is slow, because it needs to execute some commands to retrieve data from `pom.xml`